-15. Lift the machine up on the tractor's hydraulics until both PTO stub shafts are approximately in line.
-PTO angle may vary between tractor makes - up to 17° above horizontal is acceptable.
-Ensure there is enough ground clearance below frame.
+14. Lift the machine up on the tractor's hydraulics until both PTO stub shafts are approximately in line.
+PTO angle may vary between tractor makes - up to 17° above horizontal is acceptable to ensure there is enough ground clearance.

-16. Check the machine is at the correct height and level, ensuring both stabiliser bars are at an equal length.
-Fit locking pins to both stabilisers.
-Once the stabilising bars are correctly fitted, lower the tractor hydraulics allowing all the weight of the machine to be carried by the stabiliser bars (use a pry bar to twist tube if necessary).
+15. Check the machine is level, ensuring both stabiliser bars are of equal length.
+Fit locking pins to both stabilisers (use a pry bar to twist tube if necessary).

+Once the stabilising bars are correctly fitted, lower the tractor hydraulics allowing all the weight of the machine to be carried by the stabiliser bars